Air Vietnam

-Active from 1951 to 1975, Air Viet Nam (Air VN) (Hãng Hàng không Việt Nam) was South Vietnam's first commercial air carrier, headquartered in District 1, Saigon.
-Established under a decree by Chief of State Bảo Đại, the airline flew over two million passengers, throughout the Vietnam War, and until its collapse due to Fall of Saigon.
+Active from 1951 to 1975, Air Viet Nam (Air VN) (Hãng Hàng không Việt Nam) was South Vietnam's first commercial air carrier, headquartered in District 1, Saigon (now Ho Chi Minh City).
+Established under a decree by Chief of State Bảo Đại, the airline flew over two million passengers, throughout the Vietnam War, and until its collapse due to the Fall of Saigon.
+It was Vietnam's first commercial airline.

 History

-Air Viet Nam's initial fleet consisted of five Cessna 170s, Douglas DC-3s and Douglas DC-4s with the airline flying mainly between cities and towns throughout Vietnam.
-By 1975, Air Viet Nam was using a fleet of Boeing aircraft, some leased from Pan Am and China Airlines consisting of a number of Boeing 707s and Boeing 727s on both regional and international routes.
+Founded on June 8, 1951 by the Head of the State of Vietnam Bao Dai, Air Viet Nam was the civil airline of the State of Vietnam with a capital of 18 million piastres (equivalent to 306 million French francs at that time).
+The Government of the State of Vietnam contributed 50%; the rest was contributed by Air France (33.5%), Indochina Air Transport (SITA) (11%), Maritime Transport (Messageries maritimes) (4.5%), Union aéronautique des transports (Union aéronautique des transports) (0.5%), and Aigle Azur Indochine (0.5%).
+October 15 was the inauguration day of Air Viet Nam.

+During the Republic of Vietnam era in the 1960s, Air Viet Nam began using Douglas DC-3 aircraft for domestic and international flights.
+In 1964, it was reinforced with French Caravelle jets.
+Because of the war, domestic civilian passenger flights could not fly at night and had to fly during the day for security reasons.
+Air Viet Nam had flights to Phnom Penh, Bangkok, Singapore, Hong Kong and Vientiane.
+In 1965, it opened flights to Kuala Lumpur; in 1966, Taipei; in 1968, Manila, Osaka and Tokyo.

+By 1968, the Republic of Vietnam (South Vietnam) government contributed 75% of the capital to Air Viet Nam while Air France reduced its share to 25%.

 As passenger traffic increased with the start of the Vietnam War, Air Viet Nam added aircraft, initially Viscounts, DC-3s, and DC-4s.
 It eventually obtained more modern aircraft, including Boeing 727s, some of which were obtained from Air France and Pan Am.
 At least one C-46 was leased from China Airlines, and was flown by a Taiwanese crew.
 That aircraft had a color scheme different from the rest of the Air Viet Nam fleet.

 In an unusual joint venture, Air Viet Nam was joined by Continental Air Services (CASI), a subsidiary airline of Continental Airlines set up to provide operations and airlift support in Southeast Asia, in the mid-1960s.
 Under this agreement, CASI would share passengers and cargo routes with Air Viet Nam on certain domestic and international routes.
 In addition, CASI and Air Viet Nam would share hangars and flight lines.
 CASI also picked up a portion of aircraft maintenance.
-Heavy engine overhaul was done in Hong Kong, by China Airlines, and some in Taiwan, by Air Asia (a subsidiary of Air America).
+Heavy engine overhaul was done in Hong Kong, by China Airlines, and some in Taiwan by Air Asia (a subsidiary of Air America).
 CASI paid a portion of its revenues to Air Viet Nam for the routes and privileges.
-Many CASI aircraft operating from Saigon carried the dragon/flag roundel of Air Viet Nam.
+Many CASI aircraft operating from Saigon carried the dragon emblem of Air Viet Nam.